theDebbister/wg1-image-creation/README.md

 If the images have been checked and the lab decides to start with the piloting, the images need to be created again one last time.

+> NOTE: there is a bug currently that causes the images to be blurry (ONLY when presented within the experiment,
+> not visible here).
+Something that seems to help is to slightly reduce the image width, i.e. setting it to 36.5 instead of
+> 37 in the `image_config.py` file.

 1. Once the images have been checked according to the guidelines, set the variable `TESTING_IMAGES` to `False`.
 Now, more version will be created which means the process can take a lot longer!
 2. If the lab uses multiple devices, please contact [multipleye@cl.uzh.ch](mailto:multipleye@cl.uzh.ch).